Yukinoroh/FSLangPatch/README.md

 This is a patch system for translations not accepted by the Phoenix Firestorm Viewer project team.

-Upon executing the program in Firestorm's directory, the following languages will be added:
+The program patches the viewer to add the following languages:

 ca (Catalan)